SAHOOPRATISHRUTI/CRUD-MERN/README.md

 MongoDB: For storing user data in a NoSQL database.
 Setup Instructions

-Prerequisites
+------------Prerequisites---------------
-Node.js and npm installed on your machine.
+1.Node.js and npm installed on your machine.
-A working API backend to handle user data (make sure to implement the necessary endpoints).
+2.A working API backend to handle user data (make sure to implement the necessary endpoints).